January 21, 2021 6 min read

 In giving his answer, Jobs acknowledged the fact that this piece of advice is widely circulated and generally regarded as true.
 The real insight came when Jobs explained the reason success is dependent upon loving what you do — because that’s the only way you’ll persevere.

 As Jobs explained, building a business is not an easy task.
-To be successful, you must work hard and overcome repeated challenges over a long period of without giving up.
+To be successful, you must work hard and overcome repeated challenges over a long period of time without giving up.
 When faced with these ongoing challenges, most people will quit.
 But those who love what they’re doing will persevere because they’re driven by their passion, not by external rewards.

 Related: As Steve Jobs Once Said, ‘People With Passion Can Change The World’